 Meet the Team

-Now proudly working within Pindar House as Hospital Manager Sam strives to work with the team to provide the best care to service users, enabling them to live their lives as independently as they can.
+Now proudly working at Cygnet Pindar House as Hospital Manager, Lisa strives to work with the whole team to provide the best care possible to service users and their families.

 Dr Julianne Kinch – Consultant Clinical Neuropsychologist and National Neuropsychology Clinical Lead